-5.1.1 All protected class discrimination, harassment, and retaliation complaints, other than sexual misconduct complaints (which are addressed in Policy 162 Sexual Misconduct), are subject to the procedures set forth in this policy.
-Unless the alleged misconduct also violates additional university policies, other university policies and procedures do not apply to protected class discrimination, harassment, and retaliation reports, processes, and proceedings.
-All misconduct not involving protected class discrimination, harassment, and retaliation shall be addressed though the procedures found in the respective student, faculty, and staff university policies.
+5.1.1 All protected-class discrimination, harassment, and retaliation complaints, other than Title IX sexual harassment reports and complaints (which are addressed in Policy 162 Title IX Sexual Harassment), are subject to the procedures in this policy.
+Unless the alleged misconduct also violates additional university policies, other university policies and procedures do not apply to protected-class discrimination, harassment, and retaliation reports, processes, and proceedings.
+All misconduct not involving protected-class discrimination, harassment, and retaliation shall be addressed through the procedures outlined in other university policies.

-5.1.2 Reports of protected class discrimination, harassment, or retaliation made after the fact are governed by the policy in place at the time of the alleged misconduct.
-However, procedures applicable are those in place at the time of the resolution.
+5.1.2 Reports of protected-class discrimination, harassment, or retaliation made after the fact are governed by the policy in place at the time of the alleged misconduct.